top of page

 Final Thoughts

 There are so many great reasons why you should book a stay at Port Orleans French Quarter.
 The fact everything is within walking distance is great for anyone with small kids.
 There is only one bus stop meaning everyone gets on and off at the same place.
 There is the main lobby with all the other main buildings just off it, including the food court, bar, and shop, again this is an easy walking distance from everywhere on property.
 You can also walk to Riverside along a picturesque trail if you want a change of scenery as well as catching the boat to Disney Springs.
 The pool is perfect for children with its dragon slide and splash park.
-It’s definitely a child-friendly resort unlike Riverside which I feel is a different pace and more “adult”.
+It’s definitely a child-friendly resort unlike Riverside which we feel is a different pace and more “adult”.
 The rooms are spacious with all the standard Disney fittings, well worth the money.

 bottom of page